Our Interview with Toni Sabatino of Toni Sabatino Style.

 What’s your approach on making a bathroom space more luxurious, while still remaining functional?

-Adding make up mirrors, organized easy access storage for make up, hair care products, skin creams and lotions, hot rollers, electric razors and all things that help you feel ready to tackle the world are important to me.
-Ultimately, luxury with functionality is about planning what works for the lifestyle of each client and choosing amazing product to meet that need.
+Adding makeup mirrors, organized easy access storage for makeup, hair care products, skin creams and lotions, hot rollers, electric razors and all things that help you feel ready to tackle the world are important to me.
+Ultimately, luxury with functionality is about planning what works for the lifestyle of each client and choosing amazing products to meet that need.

 We noticed that you like to use industrial and vintage style metal lighting in your decor.
 How do you feel these elements enhance your clients’ personal style?

 That is a great question and thank you for noticing the lighting!
 To me, lighting is a major component and really sets a tone.
-Lighting enhances personal style like a gorgeous hand bag adds to an outfit or a lovely scarf or beautiful piece of jewelry.
+Lighting enhances personal style like a gorgeous handbag adds to an outfit or a lovely scarf or beautiful piece of jewelry.
 Artful lighting can add a touch of elegance or whimsy or sophistication that really helps define the space.
-I love to have the recessed cans removed from hallways and have them replaced with lush looking flush mounts or pendants.
-I love handcrafted metal and glass but even when I spec something mass produced I think of it as a functional sculpture and want it to inspire a second look and maybe some conversation.
+I love to have the recessed cans removed from hallways and have them replaced with lush looking flush mount lighting or pendants.
+I love handcrafted metal and glass but even when I spec something mass-produced I think of it as a functional sculpture and want it to inspire a second look and maybe some conversation.

 What was one of your favorite projects?